 International Caterers Association

+3601 E. Joppa Road,

-Baltimore, MD 2123
+Baltimore, MD 21234

 Additional Provisions

 Independent Contractors.
 The relationship of the parties hereunder is that of independent contractors.
 Each party, its employees and agents, shall not be deemed to be employees, agents, joint ventures or partners of the other and shall not have the authority to bind the other.
 Neither party shall have any power or authority to act in the name or on behalf of the other party or incur or accept any liability or obligation binding upon the other party without the express written consent of the party to be bound.